 As a toddler, our son could complete a huge jigsaw puzzle in record time.
-He loved to build railways and create his own little towns out of Felix cat boxes, PVA glue and tissue paper.
+He loved to build railways and create his own little towns out of Felix cat boxes, PVA glue, and tissue paper.
 He had a bizarrely accurate memory for directions and relished a map.
 He delighted in helping his dad problem solve any job around the house and needed to know how things worked.
 To us, he showed great promise as an inquisitive, enthusiastic little learner.

-His ability to memorise animals and details of their lives, the names of dinosaurs and as he grew older a fascination with history made us so proud of his desire to learn.
-He now loves to chat endlessly to my dad, with whom he shares his love of history and reenact American civil war battles with Gramp’s soldier set.
+His ability to memorise animals and details of their lives, the names of dinosaurs, and as he grew older a fascination with history made us so proud of his desire to learn.
+He now loves to chat endlessly with my dad, with whom he shares his love of history and reenact American civil war battles with Gramp’s soldier set.
 Gramp even taught him a rebel yell. “yip, yip, yip!”

 He is that child who absorbs information like a sponge.

-A difficulty jumping through the hoops.
+Jumping through the hoops.

 Then the demands of primary school and specifically the educational requirements started under Education Secretary, Michael Gove, crossed his path.

 Ben, thankfully attends a wonderful, nurturing primary school.
 The staff recognise the strengths of each pupil and encourages them.
-However, nothing could prevent Ben from being categorised according to his ability to write neatly on a line, space his words properly, write his letters the correct way round and read with fluency.
+However, nothing could prevent Ben from being categorised according to his ability to write neatly on a line, space his words properly, write his letters the correct way round, and read with fluency.
 Ben was 5 when these first challenges began to identify him as different.
 A year or so later, my heart broke for him when he told me, ” I can’t spell, I’m stupid!”

 My son isn’t stupid.

 My son isn’t stupid.
-He is bright, kind, amusing, quirky, empathetic, creative and curious with a breadth of knowledge to rival any “normal ” child.
+He is bright, kind, amusing, quirky, empathetic, creative, and curious with a breadth of knowledge to rival any “normal ” child.
 But he is quite significantly dyslexic.